Putting the Reliability in AI SRE

 - Never get paged again

-But implicit in much of this messaging is a slippery slope narrative that vendors are sharing about SREs themselves.
+But implicit in much of this messaging is a slippery slope narrative that vendors are sharing about site reliability engineers themselves.

 “SREs are overwhelmed.” → “SREs are buried in toil.” → “SREs are too slow to keep up.” → “SREs are the bottleneck.”

 The fallacy starts with truth.
 Modern systems are more complex than ever.
 Signals are fragmented.
 Cognitive load is real.
-But there’s a line between acknowledging pressure and diminishing the role.
+But there’s a line between acknowledging pressure and diminishing the role of the site reliability engineer.

 When the value proposition becomes “remove the human”, you’re no longer talking about reliability.
 You’re talking about labor substitution.
 And those are not the same problem.